Antiqua: Postal workers strike in Antigua has ended. Services resumed on June 29th.

 Barbuda: Postal workers strike in Barbuda has ended.
 Services resumed on June 29th.

-Brazil: The strike has ended, however, the current backlog of mail is causing delivery delays of up to 25 working days for all flows to Brazil.
+Brazil: The strike has ended, however, the current backlog of mail is causing delivery delays of 7 to 14 working days for all flows to Brazil.

 Guatemala: The procedure under way to enable Correos y Telegrafos to carry out its activities as designated operator and to hire additional staff is currently in the final stages.
 Letter-post, parcel-post and EMS services (inbound and outbound) will continue to be disrupted.
 Correos y Telégrafos asks operators to continue to hold items to be sent to Guatemala until services have been re-established.